 Dogs often bite the arm or the hand, but they tend to go for the face and neck in children.
 When a small child is the victim, or the aggressive dog is a large and powerful breed, a bite can easily fracture bones and lead to permanent scars.

-At The Bradley Law Firm, we make it our mission to fight for maximum compensation for all of your injuries to the full extent of Missouri law.
+At Bradley Law Personal Injury Lawyers, we make it our mission to fight for maximum compensation for all of your injuries to the full extent of Missouri law.
 Contact us to request a free consultation to discuss how we can help you seek compensation for your injuries.

 Are Dog Owners Strictly Liable for Dog Bites in St. Louis, MO?